-One of many modern features India’s Tejas Mk-1 fighter’s FOC variant will share with other Excellent Dogfighters like Eurofighter Typhoon is ALSR or ‘Automatic Low Speed Recovery‘ System.
-Auto low-speed recovery (ALSR) flight tests are part of the last leg of activities towards the Final Operational Clearance (FOC), likely to be accorded to the Tejas program, this December.
+One of many modern features India’s Tejas Mk-1 fighter shares with other Excellent Dogfighters like Eurofighter Typhoon is ALSR or ‘Automatic Low Speed Recovery‘ System.

 Unlike in many 4th and older Generation fighter aircraft , where the pilot has to continuously monitor all the parameters while doing combat, Tejas with this feature becomes completely carefree.

 ALSR is a state-of-the-art-feature that guarantees complete carefree maneuvering of the aircraft.
 In a conventional dogfight situation, the fighter jets need to perform Extreme maneuvers.
 To enable the pilot to concentrate on his combat task, Tejas’s Advanced 4-Axis Fly-by-Wire system automatically limits the aircraft parameters to ensure no departure from controlled flight and also ensures that none of the structural limits of the aircraft are exceeded.